IntuitionLabs

 The recent wave of LLMs has introduced a qualitatively different interface.
 Models like GPT-4 are trained on enormous text corpora including scientific literature.
 They encode a broad, if shallow, understanding of many subjects.
 This enables them to process and generate human-like language about experiments, protocols, and analysis.
 In theory, an LLM can “reason” across diverse texts, recall background knowledge, and propose novel solutions - capacities that earlier AI lacked.
 Integrating LLMs with lab control systems and search tools suggests an “agent” that can navigate scientific knowledge and actions in natural language.

 However, applying LLMs to real experiments brings unique challenges.
 Bench science involves rich multimodal knowledge (chemical structures, lab procedures, data from instruments) that LLMs do not natively understand.
 Unlike a human scientist, an LLM has no innate concept of molecular structures or reaction conditions beyond textual patterns learned during training.
 It can describe a protocol, but cannot physically perceive an experiment.
-Thus, many systems must supplement LLMs with specialized modules or workflows (e.g. chemical reasoning tools, code executors, instrument APIs) ([18]) ([4]).
-Another key issue is that LLM knowledge is limited by its training cutoff (often 2021 or earlier) and it can hallucinate.
+Thus, many systems must supplement LLMs with specialized modules or workflows (e.g. chemical reasoning tools, code executors, instrument APIs) ([22]) ([4]).
+Another key issue is that LLM knowledge is limited by its training cutoff (though current frontier models like GPT-5.2 and Gemini 2.5 Pro now have cutoffs extending into late 2025) and it can hallucinate.
 Thus, an experimentalist must critically evaluate any LLM suggestion.

 The pandemic era accelerated AI use in science: researchers turned to computational tools amid lab shutdowns, and the rise of ChatGPT in late 2022 created a wave of interest.
 Early experiments with ChatGPT in scientific contexts (e.g. coding, hypothesis brainstorming, educational exercises) showed promise but also pitfalls (fabricated references, superficial answers).
 These experiences laid the groundwork for the current generation of LLM-based lab assistants.
 In 2023 and 2024, research shifted from casual ChatGPT use to purpose-built systems: closed-loop copilot agents that combine LLMs with domain tools.
 This marks a new phase where LLMs move “beyond chat” into the active research process.